 Scaling under pressure

-Flexible, multi-year philanthropic funding — including unusually large donor-advised fund gifts — allowed CLAM to move quickly on properties, cover predevelopment and operating costs, and pursue solutions before public funding could realistically come online.
+Flexible, multi-year philanthropic funding allowed CLAM to move quickly on properties, cover predevelopment and operating costs, and pursue solutions before public funding could realistically come online.
 At the same time, Marin County adopted a temporary emergency shelter declaration that allowed projects to move faster through permitting in a region where zoning, septic limits, and coastal regulations typically slow housing development.

 Together, those moves changed what was possible.
 “Crisis turned us into more of an enabling environment,” Benjamin said.